 I’ve taught thousands of people around the world this essential spiritual growth tool, and now I want to teach you this easy way to study the Bible so that you can experience spiritual growth like never before!

-Free Video Course to Help Your Spiritual Growth
+Free Bible Study Video Course to Help Your Spiritual Growth

 It’s not easy to grow spiritually, but it is possible!
 Especially when you have easy, powerful tools to study God’s word.

-That's why I want to give you a free video course that shows you–step-by-step–how to grow spiritually each day using the 5Rs Bible Study Method.
+That’s why I want to give you a free 3-Day Bible Study Video course hat shows you–step-by-step–how to grow spiritually each day using the Spiritual Growth Rhythm and the 5Rs Bible Study Method.

 This proven Bible study method is an easy way to understand God’s word and to begin to apply it to your life during a daily quiet time.

-The 5Rs Bible Study Method allows you to grow closer to God in only a few minutes a day!
+The Spiritual Growth Rhythm™ allows you to grow closer to God in only a few minutes a day!
 Wow!

-It's super simple, and I'd love to share it with you in this free video course.
+It’s super simple, and I’d love to share it with you in this free Bible study video course.

 Other Posts to Help Your Spiritual Growth